-Croatia: Energy regulator to settle suppliers war between HEP and RWE4.
-March 2016. / SEE Energy News
+Croatia: Energy regulator to settle suppliers war between HEP and RWE, SEE Energy News

 Energy regulator HERA is considering complaints about the work of electricity suppliers at the market.
 HERA thinks that the process of liberalization is positive and that disputes happened elsewhere too.